We Provide Affordable Tools to Make a Will

 The initial development of our MyWill™ service took years, but we have been online since 2000.

-For over 18 years we have been improving our service and introducing new capabilities.
+years we have been improving our service and introducing new capabilities.

 Hundreds of our Wills have been through the probate process and we have never once heard of an issue with one of our Wills going through the courts processes.